shouya/thinking-dumps/ct4csist/chap1.md

 assign identity morphisms for each elements.
 It's obvious to see that these morphisms follow the composition law.

-The shape is like finite cateogry.
+The shape is like finite category.

 #### 2. show arbitrary group can be considered a category